amengel/amengel.github.io/research.md

 title: Research
 pubs:

+    - title:   "*E Pluribus Unum?* How Ethnic and National Identity Motivate Individual Reactions to a Political Ideal"
+      #author:  ""
+      journal: "The Journal of Politics"
+      note:    "with Efrén Pérez and Maggie Deichert"
+      year:    "Forthcoming"

     - title:   "Knock out Blows or the Status Quo?: Capturing Momentum in the 2016 Primaries"
       #author:  ""
       journal: "The Journal of Politics"